jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

 This works great for pages with content that <u>doesn't change</u>, like a Home, Rules, or About page.

-This technique also works well when we get input from a user through a form submission, since **Query Strings** are optional and can be added to _any_ route.
+This technique also works well when we get input from a user through a form submission, since **Query Strings** are optional and can be added to the end of _any_ route.

-While we often use Query Strings for processing form submissions, they can be used for other app features.
-For example, YouTube uses a Query String to determine which video you're watching:
+While we often use Query Strings for processing form submissions, they can be used for other dynamic app features.
+For example, YouTube uses a Query String to determine which video you're watching.
+Note the Query String present at the end of any video URL:

 > https://www.youtube.com/watch**?v=pKO9UjSeLew**